 - a departmentally-approved dissertation prospectus with a descriptive title, together with a report of progress on research and writing to date and a plan for timely completion of the dissertation (if the applicant’s department does not require approval of a prospectus by the date of this application, please make note of the deadline for approval and submit a complete draft prospectus);

-- a dissertation chapter or other scholarly paper written in the past year (not to exceed 12,000 words); and
+- a dissertation chapter or other scholarly paper written in the past year (not to exceed 12,000 words, not counting references);

-- the names and contact information of two faculty referees (including the dissertation supervisor) who are familiar with the student’s work.
+- the names and contact information for two faculty referees (including the dissertation supervisor) who are familiar with the applicant’s work.
 Referees will be contacted directly with instructions for uploading letters of reference.
 Applicants should inform their referees of their intention to apply for the fellowship so that they have ample time to prepare letters; and

 - an unofficial graduate transcript.

-The deadline for submission of all student application materials is Wednesday March 1, 2017 for fellowships beginning September 2017.
-Recommendation letters are due from faculty by Monday March 6.
-The names of the recipients of the Graduate Prize Fellowships will be announced in May 2017.
+The deadline for submission of all applicant materials is Friday, February 28, 2020 for fellowships beginning September 2020.
+The names of the recipients of the Graduate Prize Fellowships will be announced in May 2020.